 Ever secretly wonder if mobile PPC ads are really as effective as their desktop counterparts?
 It’s okay, I won’t tell anyone.
 In fact, a lot of advertisers (including some big, impressive brands that claim to be “experts” in paid search) share these doubts – but don’t worry, we’ll get to that later.
 For now, let’s discuss some questions you might have about mobile PPC advertising.
 Do people actually click them?
-Did Google’s new SERP design ruin everything?
+Did the new Google search page design ruin everything?
 Can mobile PPC improve your visibility in local search?
 Let’s find out.

 [RELATED: How to Build the Perfect Mobile Landing Page]

 Before we go any further, we need to address the fact that, yes, in-app and mobile display advertising are almost universally hated by consumers.
 However, unlike in-app and mobile display ads, mobile PPC isn’t sleazy, intrusive or disruptive.
 In fact, many potential customers actually welcome PPC ads as part of their mobile experience, as they can be highly useful when combined with geotargeting as part of local search campaigns.